lukavr05/final-year-project/documents/main.typ

   [],[Imbalance between coding and report-writing],[3],[3],[9],[Continually update my report alongside coding, so that there is not a deficit between the two components.]
 )
 #pagebreak()

+= Author Attribution

+== Introduction

+In this section, I intend to explore theories pertaining to the attribution of a piece of code to a known author.
+While not all these methods are easily measurable in the context of machine learning, the underpinning concepts will heavily influence my approach to author attribution.
+In essence, the process involves

+== Objectives

+== Code Analysis Metrics

+== Applicable Metrics in the Context of Machine Learning

+== Conclusion

+#pagebreak()

+= Binary Feature Extraction
+#pagebreak()

+= Machine Learning
+#pagebreak()
 #bibliography("references.bib")